Chandan9898Kumar/maching_coding/src/JavaScript/System_Design/README.md

 7. `Error Handling:`
     How the system responds to errors (e.g., validation messages, error pages).

+`When discussing functional requirements in a front-end system design interview, you need to clearly understand what the application needs to do from the user's perspective.
+Here are key questions you should ask to gather comprehensive functional requirements:`

+*Core Functionality Questions*

+1. `User Interactions`

+    "What are the primary actions users will perform with this application?"

+    "What are the key user journeys/flows we need to support?"

+    "What specific interactions should trigger state changes or API calls?"

+2. `Feature Scope`

+    "What are the must-have features for the MVP (Minimum Viable Product)?"

+    "What features are considered nice-to-have but not essential?"

+    "Are there any features planned for future phases that we should design for now?"

+3. `User Roles and Permissions`

+    "What different types of users will interact with the application?"

+    "What actions are specific to certain user roles?"

+    "How should the UI adapt based on user permissions?"

+4. `Content and Data Display`

+    "What specific data needs to be displayed to users?"

+    "How should this data be organized and presented?"

+    "Are there any specific sorting, filtering, or search capabilities required?"

+5. `Form Handling`

+    "What forms will users need to complete?"

+    "What validation rules apply to user inputs?"

+    "What happens after form submission (success/failure flows)?"

+6. `Navigation and Information Architecture`

+    "How will users navigate between different sections of the application?"

+    "What is the hierarchy of information in the application?"

+    "Are there any specific routing requirements or URL structures needed?"

+7. `Feedback and Notifications`

+    "What types of feedback should be provided to users after actions?"

+    "Are there any notification requirements (alerts, toasts, etc.)?"

+    "How should errors be communicated to users?"

+8. `State Transitions`

+    "What are the different states each view can be in (loading, error, empty, populated)?"

+    "How should transitions between these states be handled?"

+    "Are there any complex multi-step processes that need state management?"

+*Integration Questions*

+9. `Backend Dependencies`

+    "What backend services will the front-end need to interact with?"

+    "Are there existing API contracts we need to adhere to?"

+    "What data will be needed from the backend for each view?"

+10. `Third-Party Integrations`

+    "Are there any third-party services or APIs we need to integrate with?"

+    "What authentication mechanisms are required for these integrations?"

+    "Are there any rate limits or usage constraints we need to consider?"

+11. `Authentication and Authorization`

+    "What authentication method will be used (OAuth, JWT, etc.)?"

+    "How should authenticated vs. unauthenticated states be handled?"

+    "What happens when a user's session expires?"

 *Questions to Ask for Functional Requirements:*
     1. What specific features must the system provide?